Facebook banned us because men have a penis in their underwear

 And just like that, Chan responded saying the alleged threatening page would be investigated.
 It was on Aug.
 12 that Chan confirmed the business page in question "violated our policies" and "has now been disabled."

 Still, with unanswered questions about why pages are targeted, who or what makes the decision, and if there’s a secondary human review for accuracy, Bradley pushed Chan for details.
 There was no response.
 Bradley's emails continued on Aug.
 18, Sept.
 6 and Sept.
 10. Nothing.

 It was Sept.
 14 that the Happy Bulge page was shutdown on Facebook.
 In recent months, however, the page was getting less and less traffic – presumably because of restrictions placed on our account.
-We had a significant following but Facebook had indicated the page wasn’t been shown to people so was any damage really done?
+We had a significant following but Facebook had indicated the page wasn’t being shown to people so was any damage really done?
 Nevertheless, we sought answers about this drastic action.

 Bradley was alerted that the Happy Bulge page had been shutdown because of multiple offenses related to Facebook's community standards.
 That pushed Bradley to demand answers and share the story with a larger audience.

 To Chan, and copied to Facebook's media email address, Bradley wrote, "You will be hearing from me every day until there is a corporate response from Facebook re: discrimination toward this small business, in addition to the previously unanswered questions below.
 Who will provide comment and when?
 As mentioned, we're bouncing this over to gay orgs for review and comment.
 It will be publicly noted with dates and names that FB/IG is consistently MIA when asked to clarify and elaborate.
 This will air in radio syndication on Friday with a full web post on Monday."

 With the screws tightening, Chan had no choice but to reply, saying the Happy Bulge ban would be investigated.